Aus Net Consultation4

 Easements

 Transmission line easements are needed to protect public safety and provide access to infrastructure to help maintain a reliable transmission network.
 Transmission line easement terms ensure that only activities that are compatible and safe can occur within the easement area.
-In regard to network reliability, the easement allows AusNet Services to efficiently access its infrastructure to maintain it and ensure it is operating as it should, including in emergencies.
+In regard to network reliability, the easement allows AusNet to efficiently access its infrastructure to maintain it and ensure it is operating as it should, including in emergencies.

 Our new Landholder Guide: Easement safety and permitted activities provides information on activities allowed within an easement, safety clearances and assessments, permits and guidelines.